Tim Anderson Player Props: White Sox vs. Dodgers

-After going 0-for-4 in his last game, Tim Anderson and the Chicago White Sox take on the Los Angeles Dodgers (who will hand the ball to Tony Gonsolin) at 10:10 PM ET on Tuesday.
+After going 0-for-3 in his most recent game, Tim Anderson and the Chicago White Sox face the Los Angeles Dodgers (who will start Clayton Kershaw) at 10:10 PM ET on Wednesday.

 Tim Anderson Game Info & Props vs. the Dodgers